"Blessed be the Lord, who daily bears our burden, The God who is our salvation." (Psalm 68:19)

 Let's explore several scriptures that tell us who Jesus is.

-Jesus is the begotten and only Son of God.
+Jesus is the only begotten Son of God

 When the time came for the second person of the Trinity (Ref.
 1) to become flesh, God sent the angel Gabriel to a virgin named Mary (Luke 1:26-27).
 Gabriel informed Mary, "Behold, you will conceive in your womb and bear a son, and you shall call his name Jesus" (Luke 1:31).